How to Sell Coins — Where to Get the Best Price Without Getting Ripped Off

 Cleaning Coins Before Selling

-The collectors who do best selling coins are the ones who take their time, learn the market, use multiple channels strategically, and treat every offer as a starting point rather than a conclusion.
+The collectors who do best selling coins take their time, learn the market, use multiple channels strategically, and treat every offer as a starting point — not a conclusion.
 The market rewards patience and punishes urgency.
 If someone is pressuring you to decide right now, that pressure is the answer.

 Stay in the loop